 The list goes on, and there are a lot of examples that could be given.
 If you feel your loved one wasn’t given proper care by a physician or hospital staff, and died as the result, you may have a case for wrongful death.

 Getting the Help You Need

 You don’t have to figure out the legal system on your own.
-Contact a medical malpractice attorney in Phoenix, AZ today to learn whether you have a case or not.
+Contact a medical malpractice attorney today to learn whether you have a case or not.